Cosmetic Gum Treatment in Tamarac

 Teeth covered by too much gum are harder to clean thoroughly, making them more susceptible to decay and gum disease.
 It is also more difficult to treat such teeth in the event of a fracture or cavity.

-Our doctors correct gummy smiles by gently removing the excess gum and bone tissue covering the crowns of the teeth.
-They shape the gums for a natural-looking, aesthetic smile line.
+Dr. Levine corrects gummy smiles by gently removing the excess gum and bone tissue covering the crowns of the teeth.
+He shapes the gums for a natural-looking, aesthetic smile line.
 Shaping could include removing excess gum tissue covering the back teeth, to make a patient’s smile look wider and fuller.

 Correcting an Uneven Gumline

 An uneven gumline can make your smile look lopsided, or it can make your teeth look like they have different shapes.
-The doctors carefully recontour the gums until your entire gumline has a natural-looking, aesthetic shape and symmetry.
+Dr. Levine carefully recontours the gums until your entire gumline has a natural-looking, aesthetic shape and symmetry.

 Correcting Gums That Are Too Thick

 Gum tissue can become overgrown and thick—a condition which is often a side effect of taking certain medications.
-The doctors gently remove excess gum tissue and bring the gums back to proper thickness.
+Dr. Levine gently removes excess gum tissue and brings the gums back to proper thickness.
 This not only reduces bulkiness, it makes it easier to comfortably fit a dental appliance or denture.

 Sometimes a person’s upper lip is positioned too high in relation to the gums and teeth.
 The person appears to have gums that are overly large and teeth that are too low in their smile.

-The doctors can change the upper lip line so it rests lower and covers more of the upper gums when smiling.
-They use a dental laser to correct the lip line during a minimally invasive procedure.
+Dr. Levine can change the upper lip line so it rests lower and covers more of the upper gums when smiling.
+He uses a dental laser to correct the lip line during a minimally invasive procedure.

 To make an appointment, call 954‑727‑8468 or click here to request an appointment online.